ledinhtan/FVM--Practical-Assigment-1/README.md

 ## Numerical Results

-We may find some solutions for the 1D Poisson problem in my attached file (Practical Assignment 1.pdf).
+We may find some solutions for the 1D Poisson equation in my attached file (Practical Assignment 1.pdf).

 Running the code to see the numerical results.